 Anti-Collision Lighting on Manned Aircraft

-Manned aircraft use a combination of lights to indicate their position and movement, helping other pilots and observers determine their trajectory and orientation.
+Manned aircraft use a combination of lights to indicate their position and movement, helping other pilots and observers determine their trajectory and orientation from the sky as well as the ground.

 This distinction helps in understanding the placement and meaning of the aircraft’s navigation lights.
 In the visual aid below, you’ll see the cockpit view with the left side clearly marked as port and the right side as starboard.

-This orientation is consistent across all aircraft, ensuring that no matter where you are, you can accurately interpret the aircraft’s lighting signals based on this standard layout.
+This orientation is consistent across all aircraft so that no matter where you are, you can accurately interpret the aircraft’s lighting signals based on this standard layout.

-*Flashing Red Light*: The flashing red light is usually on the top/bottom of the aircrafts body.
+lashing red light is usually on the top or bottom of the aircrafts body.

 During a night flight you observe a steady red light and a flashing red light.
 What is the general direction of movement of the other aircraft?

-If you see a steady red light (on the aircraft’s left wingtip) and a flashing red light (on the top or bottom of the aircraft), it indicates the aircraft is crossing to your left.
+If you see a steady red light and a flashing red light, it indicates the aircraft is crossing to your left.

 During a night flight, you see a steady green light and a flashing red light.
 How can you determine the direction of the aircraft’s movement?

-If you observe a steady green light (on the aircraft’s right wingtip) and a flashing red light (on the top or bottom of the aircraft), and you’re seeing these lights from an angle where the right side and tail are visible, it indicates that the aircraft is crossing to your right.
+If you observe a steady green light and a flashing red light it indicates that the aircraft is crossing to your right.

-If you see both lights clearly from your viewpoint, the aircraft is heading your way.
+If you see both solid red and green lights, the aircraft is heading towards you.

 If you observe only the white strobe light on the tail of an aircraft, it means the aircraft is moving away from you.

-The white strobe light, typically found on the tail, is designed to make the aircraft visible from behind and indicate its rearward direction.
-If this is the only light you see, the aircraft is departing or traveling away from your position.
+The white strobe light, typically found on the tail, is designed to make the aircraft visible from behind.

 Practice Quiz